Notification of IAC Reaccreditation

 - Referencing the accreditation letter

-- Viewing the list of accredited practices published on the website
+- Viewing the list of accredited facilities published on the website

 - Contacting the IAC staff

-Avoiding expiration is particularly important for those practices impacted by reimbursement policies which require practice accreditation.
-The published listing of accredited practices, as well as data file transfers sent by IAC are utilized as a reference by multiple insurers to verify accreditation status.
-If a practice's accreditation expires, use of the Seal of Accreditation on reports and any other references that refer to the practice as an "Accredited Practice” is strictly prohibited.
-In addition, data file transfers to insurers do not include details of expired practices.
+If a facility’s accreditation expires, use of the Seal of Accreditation on reports and any other references that refer to the facility as an "Accredited Facility” is strictly prohibited.
+In addition, data file transfers to insurers do not include details of expired facilities.

-**A grace period of 60 days beyond the practice's expiration date is extended to those practices that have submitted a completed application for reaccreditation prior to the expiration date of the current accreditation.
+**A grace period of 60 days beyond the facility’s expiration date is extended to those facilities that have submitted a completed application for reaccreditation prior to the expiration date of the current accreditation.